Rigid inner forms over global function fields: Preliminaries

 \subsection{\v{C}ech cohomology over $O_{F,S}$}

-Fix a global function field $F$ of characteristic $p > 0$, a finite set $S$ of places of $F$, and an $F$-torus $T$ which is unramified outside $S$.
+Fix a global function field $F$ of characteristic $p > 0$, a finite non-empty set $S$ of places of $F$, and an $F$-torus $T$ which is unramified outside $S$.
 Let $O_{F,S}$ denote the elements of $F$ whose valuation is non-negative at all places outside $S$, and for a finite Galois extension $K/F$, denote by $O_{K,S}$ the elements of $K$ whose valuation is non-negative at all places outside $S_{K}$, the set of all places of $K$ lying above $S$.
 We set $O_{S} := \varinjlim_{K/F} O_{K,S}$, where $K/F$ ranges over all finite Galois extensions which are unramified outside of $S$.
 Denote by $F_{S}$ the maximal field extension of $F$ which is unramified outside $S$, and denote its Galois group over $F$ by $\Gamma_{S}$; note that $F_{S} = \text{Frac}(O_{S})$.
-Since $T$ has a canonical model defined over $\mathbb{Z}$ we can view it as defined over $O_{F,S}$ for any $S$, and we ease notation by denoting the corresponding $O_{F,S}$-scheme also by $T$.
+The torus $T$ has a canonical model defined over $O_{F,S}$ and we ease notation by denoting the corresponding $O_{F,S}$-scheme also by $T$.

 For all $q>0$, it is a basic fact of fppf cohomology (\cite[Lem.
 2.1]{Cesnavicius}) that for a commutative group scheme $\mathscr{G}$ on $O_{F,S}$ which is locally of finite presentation, we have $H^{q}_{\text{fppf}}(O_{S}, \mathscr{G}) = \varinjlim_{K/F} H^{q}_{\text{fppf}}(O_{K,S}, \mathscr{G}),$ with the transition maps induced by pullback of fppf sheaves (the same is true if we replace ``fppf" by ``\'{e}tale").
 We begin with the following commutative-algebraic lemma: